Humanitec-DemoOrg/aws-examples/iam-role-eks/Readme.md

 - `resource "humanitec_resource_definition" "aws_eks_injector"`:
     - This resource takes all the outputs and injects them on the manifest to be deployed, basically configures the service account and environment variables.

-Note that is possible to reference a terraform output, as `Input` on another resource using this format `"$${resources.workload#aws-terrafom-eks-ssm-policy.outputs.policy_ssm}"` [More Information here](https://docs.humanitec.com/reference/concepts/resources/references).
+Note that is possible to reference a terraform output, as `Input` on another resource using this format `"$${resources.workload#aws-terrafom-eks-ssm-policy.outputs.policy_ssm_arn}"` [More Information here](https://docs.humanitec.com/reference/concepts/resources/references).

 ### Existing values and roles